proophsoftware/event-machine/README.md

 ## Ok, got the cons, but what are the pros?

 - Event Machine ships with a default set up based on the rich features provided by prooph components
-- you can start with just spinning up the docker containers and writing your aggregate functions
+- you can start with a ready-to-use skeleton
 - No command and event classes needed
 - No aggregate classes, repositories and no configuration needed
 - programmatic message routing, again zero configuration